-Easily grown in average, medium, well-drained soils in full sun.
+Easily grown in average, medium moisture, well-drained soil in full sun.
 Best performance is with consistently moist soils.
 Soils must not be allowed to dry out.
-Self-seeds and can spread in the garden.
-Some gardeners prefer to remove the flower stalks immediately, both to prevent self-seeding and to promote bushy leaf growth.
+Self-seeds and can be invasive in the garden.
+Some gardeners prefer to remove the flower stalks immediately both to prevent self-seeding and to promote bushy leaf growth.
+Leaves often lose sharp leaf and stem coloration as they age and may be trimmed off to promote growth on new leaves.
+Plants are reportedly winter hardy to USDA Zone 6, but have survived winters in Zones 4 and 5.
 Plants may be directly seeded in the garden in spring.
 May be grown as an annual.
-Plants may not be reliably winter hardy throughout USDA Zone 5.
+Propagate by seed or division.

 No serious insect or disease problems.
 Watch for snails and slugs.
 Rust and leaf spot may occur.

-Attractive ornamental foliage for borders.
+Attractive ornamental foliage plant for herbaceous or mixed borders.
 Also may be grown in herb or vegetable gardens.
+Pond marginal.
+Containers.